redhat-openstack/website/source/uncategorized/securing-services-foreman.html.md

 Where FQDN is the fully-qualfied domain name of the private interface of the controller node.
 Change these as needed.
 These settings are found in the Foreman UI under More -> Configuration -> Host groups.
 Select each hostgroup then look in Parameters for the SSL options.
 To change a value select override, then add a new value at the bottom of the page.

-The certificate and private key location for Apache for a secured Horizon/dashboard are not currently configurable.
-The need to be in:

-/etc/pki/tls/private/httpd.key /etc/pki/tls/certs/httpd.crt

 Don't worry about file ownership, applying the controller node should set them as needed.

 ### IPA Configuration